 In the drug-soaked ’sixties of the last century, one interesting phenomenon was that of “underground comics.”
 Usually incoherent or obscene, on occasion they were discomfitingly insightful.
 One such was a brief comic strip called “Shuman the Human.”
 It began: “Shuman the Human went searching for God.
 And believe me, he packed a lunch,” the idea being that Shuman was not that interested in finding God, just in passing time; but if he should find God, he hoped it would not be right away.

-In the same way, when Buddha decided to expound the nature of a spiritual fool in the Dhammapada, he took sixteen verses–a number signifying completeness.
+In the same way, when Buddha decided to expound the nature of a spiritual fool in the Dhammapada, he took sixteen verses, a number that in India signifies completeness.
 So he will be describing a Complete Fool to us.
 It should not be missed that he will next take fourteen verses to describe a wise man, and only ten to describe an enlightened one.
 There has to be a meaning here.

 Now Buddha speaks:

 Long is the night for the sleepless.
 Long is the road for the weary.
 Long is samsara [the cycle of continued rebirth] for the foolish, who have not recognized the true teaching (Dhammapada 60).

 The word translated “true teaching” is saddhammam, true dharma.
 There are many definitions of dharma, but fundamentally dharma is that which unfolds or evolves relative nature and reveals transcendent Reality.
 It may take the form of many do’s and don’ts, but essentially it is that which reveals the inmost reality, which is why we have the Sanskrit term swadharma: “the dharma of the Self.”